w4bo/markdown/README.md

 makes it easy to redefine how each and every markdown element is rendered.
 Creative abuse of the markdown syntax is encouraged. 😉

- [markdown]: https://daringfireball.net/projects/markdown/basics/ (Daring Fireball: Markdown Basics)
+ [markdown]: https://daringfireball.net/projects/markdown/basics/ "Daring Fireball: Markdown Basics"

 Further information
 -------------------